zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In order to rigorously solve the scattering problem, we must specify not only the incident field, but also the composite medium *in its entirety*, since, according to the Maxwell equations, the value of the electromagnetic field at a certain point is the sum of the fields produced by all charges, everywhere.
 Clearly, this is highly inconvenient and, often, unnecessary.
 Thus, we make a compromise: we "chop" the composite medium into little pieces (that effectively shrink to a point), each filled with small particles, analogously to a region of the macroscopic medium formed by a distribution of microscopic dipoles.
 Extending the analogy further, just as the combined action of dipoles leads to the definition of optical properties, the *radiative properties* of the large-scale medium are determined by solving the Maxwell equations for the distribution of particles within each little piece.
 Finally, we use the *radiative transfer equation* to integrate the contribution of all little pieces, which is a process that is conceptually similar to combining the fields of all charges according to the Maxwell equations.

-## Mathematical Description of the Scattering Problem
+## Mathematical Formulation of the Scattering Problem

 We begin by splitting the space into two regions - homogeneous (1) and inhomogeneous (2).
 According to the Maxwell equations in the frequency domain (Equation 3.9.1), the following relation holds in both regions: